tier4/sync_tooling/docs/design.md

 {{ ref("asm.nebula") }}.
 Nebula too publishes its updates via the same topic.
 This communication mechanism satisfies {{ ref("req.replay") }} by making record/replay functionality available through `ros2 bag record` and `ros2 bag play`.

+The *Sync Master* instance is subscribing to the above topic, and assembles all received information into a graph, which is subsequently used to diagnose the synchronization status of the system as a whole, as well as every clock within it.
+The Sync Master provides *SYNC.DOCTOR*, which satisfies {{ ref("req.web") }}, and *SYNC.DIAG*, which satisfies {{ ref("req.ros") }}.

+## Graph Structure

+The synchronization graph (sync graph) is a directed graph where

+- nodes represent clocks
+- edges represent real or virtual links between two clocks

+Each clock is a hardware clock device that can participate in PTP or PHC2SYS synchronization, such as the clock of a sensor or a network interface, or an ECU's system clock.

+A link between two clocks can be

+- (real) a PTP synchronization link
+- (real) a PHC2SYS synchronization link
+- (virtual) a measurement performed by means different from PTP or PHC2SYS

+The graph is constructed from [`GraphUpdate`][graph-update] messages, which provide pieces of information about the graph observable by individual workers.

+[graph-update]: /reference/sync_tooling_msgs/graph_update_pb2

+Clocks are identified by different names depending on the context:

+- PTP uses a MAC address based clock identifier
+- PTP4L and PHC2SYS use a PTP clock identifier, interface name or Linux clock device name
+- Nebula uses the sensor's frame ID

+Since it is not possible in general to observe all aliases of a clock from a single worker, these identifiers are related to each other by the [`ClockAliasUpdate`][clock-alias-update] update type.

+[clock-alias-update]: /reference/sync_tooling_msgs/clock_alias_update_pb2

+In the user-facing SYNC.DOCTOR and SYNC.DIAG, the most human-readable representation of each clock is shown in case of multiple aliases.
+See [get_most_human_readable_alias][readable-alias] for the specific ordering.

+[readable-alias]: /reference/sync_graph/sync_graph/#sync_graph.sync_graph.get_most_human_readable_alias

+SYNC.TOOLING is designed to be stateless.
+The main motivation behind this is to avoid having to read potentially tens of thousands of lines of the systemd journal in order to begin operations.
+Instead, the sync graph operates only on information received in the last `timeout` seconds, and the workers retransmit information at least once per second.

 ## Tech Stack